-Currently enrolled Hampden-Sydney College students should register on-line for May Term 2013 courses via the College's Tiger Web using their ID number and current PIN and also should complete a May Term 2013 Housing Application Form if they desire on-campus housing.
-(Note: Students registering for May Term 2013 abroad programs cannot register on-line, but instead should contact Ms. Mary Cooper, the College's Director of International Studies, about May Term abroad opportunities and registration.)
-After logging on to the Tiger Web, be sure to use the drop-down menu in the "Selected Term" window to select "Summer 2012-2013" as the term and then click on the "Change" button.
-If you then select "All" in the "Return Courses" window and hit the "Search" button, you will see a full list of May Term 2013 courses.
+Currently enrolled Hampden-Sydney College students should register on-line for May Term 2017 courses via the College's Tiger Web using their ID number and current PIN and also should complete a May Term 2017 Housing Application Form if they desire on-campus housing.
+(Note: Students registering for May Term 2017 abroad programs should do so on-line but coordinate with Dr. Daniella Widdows, Director of International Studies, about May Term abroad opportunities.)
+After logging into Tiger Web, use the "Course Search" area to select the term "2016-2017 Summer" and hit the "Search" button.
+You will then see a full list of May Term 2017 courses.

-Other students who are not enrolled at Hampden-Sydney may apply to attend May Term 2013 by completing this application form.
+Students who are not enrolled at Hampden-Sydney may apply to attend May Term 2017 by completing this application form.

-A student who recieves a grade of "Incomplete" for the spring semester, but who wishes to enroll in May Term, has until the fifth day of May Term to resolve the grade of "I." If the incomplete has not been resolved (i.e. a grade submitted by the professor to the registrar) by the fifth day of May Term (5:00 p.m., Monday, May 28, 2013) the "I" is automatically converted to a grade of "F" on your transcript.
+A student who recieves a grade of "Incomplete" for the spring semester, but who wishes to enroll in May Term, has until the fifth day of May Term to resolve the grade of "I." If the incomplete has not been resolved (i.e. a grade submitted by the professor to the registrar) by the fifth day of May Term (5:00 p.m., Tuesday, May 30, 2017) the "I" is automatically converted to a grade of "F" on the student's transcript.
 Further, if the work completed and the resulting cumulative academic record warrants suspension, the student shall be withdrawn from any May Term courses in which he is enrolled.

-All students must attend matriculation in Parents and Friends Lounge (Venable Hall) on Monday, May 20, 2013, between 10 a.m. and 2 p.m.
+All on-campus May Term students must check-in at Parents and Friends Lounge (Venable Hall) on Monday, May 22, 2017, between 2 p.m. and 4 p.m.
 Students should be prepared to settle on their schedules, arrange for housing, and pay all fees.

 (subject to change without notice)